-Coastal Carolina University boasts the largest undergraduate marine science program on the East Coast and one of the lead departments in CCU's Coastal Marine and Wetland Studies graduate program.
-With our ideal location near the coast and collection of research-active faculty committed to undergraduate teaching, our strength is in providing individual attention and hands-on opportunities for students.
+Coastal Carolina University offers three articulated programs in marine science: the undergraduate Bachelor of Science and two related graduate programs: the M.S. in coastal marine and wetland studies and the Ph.D. in marine science: coastal and marine systems science.
+With our ideal location near the coast and collection of research-active faculty committed to teaching, our strength is in providing individual attention and hands-on opportunities for students.

 Marine science is an interdisciplinary field that employs aspects of biology, chemistry, geology and physical oceanography/atmospheric science toward the study of the ocean environment.
 Lecture, laboratory and field experiences are integrated to provide an outstanding and well-rounded academic program.
 Within marine science, you may choose to concentrate your studies in one of the following areas: marine biology, coastal geology, marine chemistry, atmosphere/ocean dynamics or marine analytical technology.